sstubbs/postgres-xl-operator/README.md

 [Postgres-XL](https://www.postgres-xl.org/) is an all-purpose fully ACID open source multi node scalable SQL database solution, based on [PostgreSQL](https://www.postgresql.org/).

 This operator allows for creating multiple multi container, multi process, distributed databases using Postgres-XL.
-It is based upon the wonderful chart [postgres-xl-helm](https://github.com/LamaAni/postgres-xl-helm) and docker image [postgres-xl-docker](https://github.com/pavouk-0/postgres-xl-docker) image.
+It is based upon the chart [postgres-xl-helm](https://github.com/LamaAni/postgres-xl-helm) and docker image [postgres-xl-docker](https://github.com/pavouk-0/postgres-xl-docker) image.

 For a graph description of the connections structure see [here](https://www.2ndquadrant.com/wp-content/uploads/2019/04/Postgres-XL-Display.png.webp).

 #### Important Note

 If using clusters created by the operator, please make sure you read the sections about persistence, backup and restore.

-## BETA

-This operator is in beta.
-Any contributions are welcome.

 ## Components Overview

 See: [Postgres-XL documentation](https://www.postgres-xl.org/documentation/xc-overview-components.html)

 1. [ Global Transaction Manager (GTM) ](https://www.postgres-xl.org/documentation/app-gtm.html) - Single pod StatefulSet - provides transaction management for the entire cluster.
 The data stored in the GTM is part of the database persistence and should be backed up.
-1. [ Coordinator ](https://www.postgres-xl.org/documentation/runtime-config.html) - Multi-pod StatefulSet - Database external connections entry point (i.e. where I connect my client to).
+2. [ Coordinator ](https://www.postgres-xl.org/documentation/runtime-config.html) - Multi-pod StatefulSet - Database external connections entry point (i.e. where I connect my client to).
 These pods provide transparent concurrency and integrity of transactions globally.
 Applications can choose any Coordinator to connect to, they work together.
 Any Coordinator provides the same view of the database, with the same data, as if it was one PostgreSQL database.
 The data stored in the coordinator is part of the DB data and should be backed up.
-1. [ Datanode ](https://www.postgres-xl.org/documentation/runtime-config.html) - Multi-pod StatefulSet - All table data is stored here.
+3. [ Datanode ](https://www.postgres-xl.org/documentation/runtime-config.html) - Multi-pod StatefulSet - All table data is stored here.
 A table may be replicated or distributed between datanodes.
 Since query work is done on the datanodes, the scale and capacity of the db will be determined by the number of datanodes.
 The data stored in the datanode is part of the DB data and should be backed up.
-1. [ GTM Proxy (optional) ](https://www.postgres-xl.org/documentation/app-gtm-proxy.html) - A helper transaction manager.
+4. [ GTM Proxy (optional) ](https://www.postgres-xl.org/documentation/app-gtm-proxy.html) - A helper transaction manager.
 Gtm proxy groups connections and interactions between gtm and other Postgres-XL components to reduce both the number of interactions and the size of messages.
 Performance tests have shown greater performance with high concurrency workloads as a result.

 To connect to the database, please connect to the db main service (which is the coordinator service), example:
 ```shell